-The leisure battery(s) is located under the floor in the motorhome in a sealed compartment.
-The Autograph compartment will accommodate two batteries up to 110 amperes/ hours capacity.
-The Advance/Alliance compartment accommodates one battery of up to 110 amperes/ hours capacity.
+The leisure battery is located under the floor in the motorhome in a sealed compartment.
+The battery compartment accommodates one battery of up to 110 amperes/ hours capacity.
 The battery must be placed in the tray provided in the battery storage compartment, and this must be used at all times.
+When fitting a second leisure battery, please ensure that it is the same type/make and capacity as the first.
 A battery of not less than 60 amperes/hours capacity is recommended.